 Since the launch of UPI123Pay on March 8, 2022, more than 37K users have joined the new initiative and 21,833 successful transactions have happened via the same, as per the written reply received from the Minister of State for Finance, Bhagwat K Karad.

-NPCI or the National Payments Commission of India launched DigiSaathi in India along with UPI123Pay, which is the feature phones' feature for real-time payments through UPI.
-DigiSaathi was brought in as a 24x7 helpline for the UPI123Pay, which will provide them information on digital payments products and services.
+NPCI or the National Payments Commission of India launched DigiSaathi in India along with UPI123Pay, which is the phone's feature for real-time payments through UPI.
+DigiSaathi was brought in as a 24x7 helpline for the UPI123Pay, which will provide them with information on digital payments products and services.
 This DigiSaathi has been further made available by the NPCI for the users on Whatsapp.
 DigiSaathi, when it was launched in March 2021, was only available for the users via calling at 14431 and 1800-891-3333, but now they can simply text +91-892-891-3333 to access the same helpline.

 UPI - How to Use UPI Apps?